dianomic/foglamp-filter-rms-trigger/README.rst

   The name of the datapoint within the trigger asset that triggers the RMS calculation

+triggerType
+  The type of event that triggers the generation of the RMS value.
+This may be crossign the zero point or reaching a peak (maximum or minimum).

+triggerEdge
+  The type of edge that triggers the generation, either a rising (increasing value) edge or a falling edge (data values decreasing).

 assetName
   The asset name to use to output the RMS values. "%a" will be replaced with the original asset name.